; U) [Netscape]">

 Gnetaceae, Class Gnetopsida, (Gnetum is the only genus in Gnetaceae)

-Gnetum cleistostachyum, a liana | Coumaric acid | Resveratrol | and many other stilbene derivatives, Gnetaceae
+Gnetum cleistostachyum, a liana, contains Coumaric acid C9H8O3, Resveratrol C14H10O3, and many other stilbene derivatives, Gnetaceae

-9.8.1 Ephedra, Gnetophyta Division
+9.8.1 (Ephedra distachya), Ephedra, Gnetophyta Division

-Chinese ephedra, (Ephedra sinica), ma huang, joint fir, almost no leaves, male and female cones | ephedrine | dangerous dietary supplement, used for illegal manufacture of methamphetamine, herbal medicine, Mongolia, Russia, northeastern China, Ephedraceae
+Chinese ephedra, (Ephedra sinica), ma huang, joint fir, almost no leaves, male and female cones, dangerous dietary supplement,

-Ephedra aspera, rough joint fir, branched shrub, yellow twigs, tiny leaves, male and female plants, Ephedraceae
+(Ephedra aspera), rough joint fir, branched shrub, yellow twigs, tiny leaves, male and female plants, Ephedraceae

-Ephedra bronchodilator, ephedra, Pseudoephedrine, (isomer of ephedrine).
+(Ephedra bronchodilator), ephedra, Pseudoephedrine, (isomer of ephedrine).

-Ephedra distachya, joint fir, central Europe, ephedrine from dried branches, herbal medicine, treat rheumatism, asthma, Ephedraceae
+(Ephedra distachya), joint fir, central Europe, ephedrine from dried branches, herbal medicine, treat rheumatism, asthma, Ephedraceae

-Ephedra foeminea, synchronizes its activity to the lunar cycle, by nocturnal dipterans and lepidopterans, pollination coincides with July full moon, Ephedraceae
+(Ephedra foeminea), synchronizes its activity to the lunar cycle, by nocturnal dipterans and lepidopterans, pollination coincides with July full moon, Ephedraceae

-Ephedra funerea, Death valley joint fir, desert areas, Southwest USA, Ephedraceae
+(Ephedra funerea), Death valley joint fir, desert areas, Southwest USA, Ephedraceae

-Ephedra nevadensis, nevada ephedra, perennial shrub, wind-pollinated, astringent taste, use dried stems for Mormon tea, native American tea, herbal medicine, broncho-dilator, sexually-transmitted diseases, contains little or no ephedrine or any other alkaloids | tannins | Southwest USA, Ephedraceae
+herbal medicine, broncho-dilator, sexually-transmitted diseases, contains little or no ephedrine or any other alkaloids | tannins | Southwest USA, Ephedraceae

-Ephedra viridis, green Mormon tea, green erect twigs, red-black vestigial leaves, western USA, Ephedraceae
+(Ephedra viridis), green Mormon tea, green erect twigs, red-black vestigial leaves, western USA, Ephedraceae

 9.9.0 Lycophyta, Lycophytes, clubmosses, spikemosses